PaulDuvall/owasp_llm_top10/src/llm01_prompt_injection/_blog_post.md

 ### Resources

-The following open source tools can help you assess prompt injection and related LLM risks.
-Many can be integrated into CI/CD pipelines for automated testing and monitoring:
+The following open source tools might help you assess prompt injection and related LLM risks.
+I had issues with some of them, so I built this framework instead.
+In theory, they can be integrated into CI/CD pipelines for automated testing and monitoring:

-- [LLM-Canary](https://github.com/LLM-Canary/LLM-Canary): A framework for red-teaming and evaluating LLM security, including prompt injection detection and reporting.
+- [LLM-Canary](https://github.com/LLM-Canary/LLM-Canary): A framework for red-teaming and evaluating LLM security, including prompt injection detection. **Note:** At the time of writing, LLM-Canary was not available via PyPI, and required manual installation steps.
-- [llm-guard](https://github.com/protectai/llm-guard): Provides runtime protection for LLM applications with prompt/response validation, filtering, and security policy enforcement.
+- [llm-guard](https://github.com/protectai/llm-guard): Provides runtime protection for LLM applications with prompt/response validation, filtering, and security policy enforcement. **Note:** I encountered technical issues running llm-guard from the CLI, which limited its usefulness in automated workflows.

 ## Appendix: Setting Up AWS Access